mighty-gerbils/gerbil/doc/reference/coroutine.md

 :::

 Creates a new coroutine that evaluates proc with arguments `(proc arg ...)`.
-The coroutine is initially a suspended continuation, which can be resumed with `continue`.
+The coroutine is initially a suspended continuation, and can be resumed with `continue`.

 ### coroutine?